What is the Clery Act?

 What is the role of a CSA?

 The Tulsa Community College Campus Police Department encourages all members of the TCC community to report crimes to us on a timely basis.
 However, under the Clery Act, CSA's are required to report Clery Act qualifying crimes which occurred on campus, in public areas bordering campus, and in certain non-campus buildings owned or controlled (leased) by the College.
 The intent of including non-law enforcement personnel in the CSA role is to acknowledge that some community members and students, in particular, may be hesitant about reporting crimes to the police, but maybe more inclined to report incidents to other campus-affiliated individuals.
-The CSA report form can be downloaded from by clicking here.
+Download the CSA report form.
 This PDF can printed, filled out, scanned, and emailed to firstname.lastname@example.org.
 If you choose to type in the fillable PDF form, fill out all the required information.
 Then, when you want to save the form, click PRINT, change your printer to Adobe PDF, click print.
 This will cause a dialog box to show.
 Click SAVE and email a copy to email@example.com.

 Annual Security Report